List of Mentors for NZSA Mentor Programme

 Area: Christchurch

-Thrillers (including Romantic Suspense), Fantasy (including Paranormal Romance), Science Fiction, Crime, Novels and Short Story
+Genre: Thrillers (including Romantic Suspense), Fantasy (including Paranormal Romance), Science Fiction, Crime

-Kiwi Judy L Mohr is a writer, book doctor, writing coach, and a science nerd with a keen interest in internet technologies and social media security.
-Her knowledge ranges from highly efficient ways to hide the bodies through to the mechanics of writing gripping action sequences and how to improve your SEO rankings for your website.
-Judy has worked with writers from around the world, helping them reach for their own publication goals.
-Her preferred genres for editorial work include thrillers, mystery/crime, fantasy, and science fiction.
-She holds an editorial accreditation from OpenColleges Australia, in addition to her academic qualifications, and is a Professional Member of the Institute of Professional Editors, Inc. (IPEd) and the Editorial Freelancers Association (EFA).
-When she isn’t writing, editing, or doing something for the writing community, she can be found plotting her next foray into mischief and scouting for locations to hide the bodies.
+Kiwi Judy L Mohr is a writer, developmental editor, writing coach, amateur photographer, and a science nerd with a keen interest in internet technologies and social media security.
+Her knowledge ranges from highly efficient ways to hide the bodies through to how to improve your SEO rankings for your websites.
+When she isn’t writing, editing, or doing something within the local writing community, she can often be found with a camera in her hand enjoying the world around her—no doubt scouting for locations to hide the bodies.
 (Shh… Don’t tell anyone.)
-For some tips and tricks for writing fiction, visit the Editor’s Blog at blackwolfeditorial.com/blog/
+Follow her crazy adventures on her blog (judylmohr.com) or on Instagram (@JudyLMohr).

-Affiliations: Member of NZSA, Sisters in Crime (Guppy chapter), Australian Crime Writers Association, Professional member of Institute of Professional Editors, Inc. (IPEd), Editorial Freelancers Association (EFA)
+Affiliations: Member of NZSA, Sisters in Crime (Guppy chapter), Australian Crime Writers Association, SpecFicNZ Inc., Alliance of Independent Authors, Editorial Freelancers Association (EFA), and co-founder of Canterbury Writers

 James Norcliffe